Non-threaded

 Good to see you're back, typos and all

 I use action tags, but I try not to if I can't think of an actual action the character should be doing.
-In other words, if I don't natural picture them doing an action, then I don't force it.
+In other words, if I don't naturally picture them doing an action, then I don't force it.
 If the character speaking is the narrator, then I might include some kind of thought of theirs before or after the piece of dialogue.

 Sometimes when I'm really struggling I write an entire scene with no kind of tagging at all and then come back later to add in actions, tags, and other various bits of information.